✦ Scandinavian-inspired design, curated for modern living

 What Is the Right Winter Humidity Range?

-In winter, you should keep indoor humidity between 30% and 50% for comfort and to limit mold growth.
-For best results, set your dehumidifier to about 30% to 40% and monitor it with a hygrometer.
-If humidity drops below 30% or rises above 50%, you’ll notice dry air, condensation, or other signs that the level is off.
+In winter, you should keep indoor humidity between 30% and 50% for comfort and to limit mold-friendly conditions.
+For best results, set your dehumidifier to about 35% to 40% in living areas and monitor the room with a hygrometer.
+If humidity drops below 30% or rises above 50%, you may notice dry air, condensation, musty smells, or other signs that the level is off.

 Ideal Winter Humidity